Sebastopolis841/Catapult.github.io/README.md

 # Catapult
 This is a joint project between me and Greetingsplayer1 to make a project on seige machines, specifically catapults.

+## To Do
+- Add information to each page mainly onger and scorpion.
+- Make sure everything works.

+## Finished
+- The color scheme is realy good should be fully done.
+- made the main page so far.
+- have the css mainly looked in may need a few edits but mainly done.